Skip to main content

 Who has the right to work

-Categories of people with the right to work include:
+People who will generally have the right to work include:

-• British citizens
+• British and Irish citizens

-• People with a right of abode i.e. some Commonwealth citizens
+• people with the right of abode

-• Indefinite leave to remain or enter
+• people with indefinite leave to remain or enter

-• Settled status under the EU Settlement Scheme
+• people with settled status under the EU Settlement Scheme

-• Refugee status and humanitarian protection
+• refugee status or humanitarian protection

-• Pre-settled status
+• pre settled status

-• Student visa
+• student visa

 • Hong Kong BN(O) visa

-• Ukraine Schemes
+• Ukraine schemes

 • UK Ancestry